oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 Topologies can be modified to change the characteristics of the Storage Nodes.
 In one of the scenarios, we will show how to change the capacity.
 We will setup all the Storage nodes of our cluster with `capacity = 1`, then we will change all Storage nodes to `capacity = 3`.

-To learn more about it, We recommend to read this link
+To learn more about it, we recommend to read this link:
 - https://docs.oracle.com/en/database/other-databases/nosql-database/22.2/admin/installation-configuration-parameters.html

 ## Deploy YOUR topology